italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

     - The User reports the loss or theft of their own physical document to the Law-Enforcement Authorities: this implies that the Credentials, if any, shall be revoked.
     - The User notifies an Authentic Source that one or more attributes are changed (e.g. the current resident address): in this case the Credentials SHALL be revoked, as they are no longer valid due to the change in attributes.
-    - The Users who no longer have access to their Wallet Instance (e.g. theft or loss of the device), may request the Issuer of the Credentials to revoke them or may request the Wallet Provider to revoke the Wallet Instance which in turn implies the revocation of all Digital Credentials stored in the Wallet Instance.
+    - Users who lose access to their Wallet Instance (e.g., due to theft or loss of the device) can request the Credential Issuer to revoke their Credentials or ask the Wallet Provider to revoke the Wallet Instance.
+If the Wallet Provider is authorized by the User and is aware of the types of Credentials and their issuers stored in the Wallet, it can then initiate the revocation of all Digital Credentials contained within the Wallet Instance on behalf of the User.
     - The Law-Enforcing Authorities, for the fulfillment of their functions and any other judicial reasons, may request the Authentic Source to revoke entitlements, licenses, certificates, identification documents, etc., which in turn leads to the revocation of any linked Credentials.
-    - The Authentic Sources that for any administrative reasons update one or more attributes of a User, SHALL inform the Issuer of related Credentials.
+    - The Authentic Sources that for any administrative reasons update one or more attributes of a User, shall inform the Issuer of related Credentials.
     - The Issuers, for technical security reasons (e.g. in the case of compromised cryptographic keys, death of the User, etc.), can decide to revoke the Credentials.

 The revocation scenarios involve two main flows:

     - The **Revocation flows**: these flows describe how an Entity requests for a Digital Credential revocation.
-    - The **Status Attestation flows**: these flows define the technical protocols for requesting and obtaining a Status Attestation and how the Wallet Instance will provide it with a Verifier as a proof of validity of a corresponding Digital Credential.
+    - The **Status Attestation flows**: these flows define the technical protocols for requesting and obtaining a Status Attestation and how the Wallet Instance will provide it to a Verifier as a proof of validity of a corresponding Digital Credential.

 .. _sec_revocation_high_level_flow: